love8587/prisma2-docs/photon/use-only-photon.md

 You can use Photon as an ORM in your application without using Lift for database migrations.
 This is useful for _existing applications_ when there already is a working migration system or when you don't have the rights inside your organization to perform database migrations yourself.

-When using Photon without Lift, you obtain your datamodel by _introspecting_ your database schema and generating the Prisam datamodel from it.
-The generated datamodel then serves as foundation for Photon's generated CRUD API.
-Whenever a schema migration is performed on the database afterwards, you need to re-introspect your database (which updates your datamodel) and re-generate your Photon API.
+When using Photon without Lift, you obtain your data model definition by _introspecting_ your database schema and generating the Prisam data model from it.
+The generated data model then serves as foundation for Photon's generated CRUD API.
+Whenever a schema migration is performed on the database afterwards, you need to re-introspect your database (which updates your data model) and re-generate your Photon API.

 **This page is about using Photon with an existing database**.
 Learn more about getting started from scratch with Photon and Lift [here](./).